Gas and Oil

 nearly 2,000 people to town to witness the wonders of natural gas by visiting the Boon

-lunch provided by the townspeople, and enjoying an evening “grand illumination” of gas
+provided by the townspeople, and enjoying an evening “grand illumination” of gas street

-street lights, specially-built gas arches and home displays, like the one of S. D. Condon..
+lights, specially-built gas arches and home displays, like the one of S. D. Condon.. the gas

-the gas was attached to a yard sprinkler by a rubber hose, and when it was ignited
+was attached to a yard sprinkler by a rubber hose, and when it was ignited there

 jollification of the grand achievement that has been accomplished in the city with natural